-St. Croix Lutheran High School students are supported by the Guidance Department as they discover their talents and gifts and plan for their future.
-Guidance Director Pastor Dave Huebner works with a non-public-school guidance counselor (John Brennan) provided to St. Croix LHS by the West St. Paul School District, ISD 197, to help students discover their aptitude and interests and to locate options of post-secondary education at colleges, universities, and occupational training schools.
+St. Croix Lutheran Academy students are supported by the Guidance Department as they discover their talents and gifts and plan for their future.
+Guidance Director Pastor David Huebner works with a non-public-school guidance counselor (John Brennan) provided to SCL by the West St. Paul School District, ISD 197, to help students discover their aptitude and interests and to locate options of post-secondary education at colleges, universities, and occupational training schools.

-Standardized tests are taken by students in 9-11th grade each Fall.
-Freshmen take the "Explore" and sophomores complete the "PLAN" tests to indicate college readiness, interests, and aptitude.
-Juniors take the PSAT/NMSQT (Pre Scholastic Aptitude Test and National Merit Scholarship Qualifying Test) as a preview for the SAT and ACT college entrance exams and to qualify for National Merit scholarships.
+Standardized tests are taken by students in grades 9-11 each Fall.
+Grades 9-10 take the ACT Aspire.
+Grade 11 takes the PSAT as a preview for the SAT and ACT college entrance exams and to qualify for National Merit scholarships.

-St. Croix's High School Code is 242-673 and is asked for on the registration.
-It is very important that this number be listed, for it directs the test scores back to Saint Croix's Guidance Department.
+SCL's testing code is 242-673 and is asked for on the registration.
+It is very important that this number be listed, for it directs the test scores back to the Guidance Department.

 ACT & SAT Prep

-Classes to prepare students for success on the ACT, SAT and TOEFL (test of English language fluency, for international students) are offered by instructors at St. Croix.
+Classes to prepare students for success in the ACT, SAT, and TOEFL (test of English language fluency, for international students) are offered by instructors at SCL.

-Senior students are encouraged to watch the Guidance bulletin boards (in the cross-hallway) for information on scholarship opportunities and scheduled college recruiter visits to SCLHS.
+Senior students are encouraged to watch the Guidance bulletin boards (in the cross-hallway) for information on scholarship opportunities and scheduled college recruiter visits to SCL.